IanDeHaan/advent-of-code-2018/README.md

 Q: Why is this not finished?

-A: I was participating only to compete with 132ikl.
-He became busy with school and stopped participating and as a result I also stopped participating.
+A: I was only participating to beat ikl and he stopped.